-That Shelf is partnering with BritBox to bring you this exclusive trailer for the upcoming series, which begins on the streaming platform on October 25.
-Watch it below now and mark the date in your calendar:
+That Shelf is partnering with BritBox to bring you this exclusive trailer for Alan Carr’s Adventures with Agatha Christie, which begins on the streaming platform soon.
+Watch the preview now: